-Figure 1-5 Audio Panel Controls (GMA 1347D)
+Figure 1-5 Audio Panel Controls (GMA 1347D Cabin)

 - NOTE: When a key is selected, a triangular annunciator above the key is illuminated. - (1) COM1 MIC Selects the #1 transmitter for transmitting.
-COM1 receive is simultaneously selected when this key is pressed allowing received audio from the #1 COM receiver to be heard.
-COM2 receiver audio can be added by pressing the COM2 Key. - 2) COM1 When selected, audio from the #1 COM receiver can be heard. - (3) COM2 MIC Selects the #2 transmitter for transmitting.
-COM2 is simultaneously selected when this key is pressed allowing received audio from the #2 COM receiver to be heard.
-COM2 can be deselected by pressing the COM2 Key, or COM1 can be added by pressing the COM1 Key. - 4 COM2 When selected, audio from the #2 COM receiver can be heard. - 5 COM3 MIC Selects an optional transmitter for transmitting (if installed).
-COM3 is simultaneously selected when this key is pressed allowing received audio from the optional receiver to be heard.
-COM3 can be deselected by pressing the COM3 Key, or either COM1 or COM2 can be added by pressing the COM1 or COM2 Key.
+COM1 receive is simultaneously selected when this key is pressed allowing received audio from the the #1 Com receiver to be heard.
+COM2 receiver audio can be added by pressing the COM2 Key. - (2) COM1 When selected, audio from the #1 Com receiver can be heard. - (3) COM2 MIC Selects the #2 transmitter for transmitting.
+COM2 is simultaneously selected when this key is pressed allowing received audio from the the #2 Com receiver to be heard.
+COM2 can be deselected by pressing the COM2 Key, or COM1 can be added by pressing the COM1 Key. - 4 COM2 When selected, audio from the #2 Com receiver can be heard. - (5) COM3 MIC Not used on some aircraft..

-- (6) COM3 When selected, audio from an optional COM can be heard. - 7 PA Selects the passenger address system.
-The selected COM transmitter is deselected when the PA Key is pressed. - 8) TEL When selected, activates the SATCOM transceiver. - (9) MUSIC Toggles the Music input on or off.
-Pressing and holding toggles music muting on or off. - (10) SPKR Pressing this key selects and deselects the corresponding cockpit speaker.
-With SPKR selected on, the COM and NAV receiver audio, and alerts are heard on the speaker. - (1) MKR/MUTE Mutes the currently received marker beacon receiver audio.
-Unmutes when new marker beacon audio is received. - (12) HI SENS Press to increase Marker Beacon Receiver sensitivity.
-Press again to return to normal. - (13) DME Pressing turns optional DME audio on or off. - (14) NAVI When selected, audio from the #1 NAV receiver can be heard. - (15) ADF Pressing turns on or off the audio from the optional ADF receiver. - (16) NAV2 When selected, audio from the #2 NAV receiver can be heard. - (17) AUX Not used on the Beechcraft 200/B200 Series. - (18) MAN SQ Press to enable manual squelch for the intercom.
-When active, press the ICS Knob to illuminate 'SQ'.
-Turn the ICS Knob to adjust squelch. - (19) PLAY Press once to play the last recorded audio.
-Press again to stop playing.
-Press twice quickly while audio is playing and the previous block of recorded audio is played.
-Each subsequent two presses skips back to the previously recorded block. - INTR COM Pressing selects the pilot/copilot intercom on both audio panels.
-Press again to deselect the intercom. - (21) CABIN Initiates intercom communications with passengers in the cabin. - 1CS Knob Turn to adjust intercom volume or squelch.
+- 6 COM3 Not used on some aircraft. - 7 PA Selects the passenger address system.
+The selected Com transmitter is deselected when the PA Key is pressed. - (8) TEL Not used on some aircraft. - (9) MUSIC Not used on some aircraft. - (10) SPKR Pressing this key selects and deselects the corresponding cockpit speaker.
+Com and Nav receiver audio is heard on the speaker. - (11) MKR/MUTE Mutes the currently received Marker Beacon Receiver audio.
+Unmutes when new marker beacon audio is received. - 12 HI SENS Press to increase Marker Beacon Receiver sensitivity.
+Press again to return to normal. - (13) DME Pressing turns DME audio on or off. - (14) NAV1 When selected, audio from the #1 Nav receiver can be heard. - (15) ADF Pressing turns on or off the audio from the ADF receiver. - (16) NAV2 When selected, audio from the #2 Nav receiver can be heard. - (17) AUX Not used on some aircraft. - (18) MAN SQ Pressing activates/deactivates intercom manual squelch operation. - (19) PLAY Press once to play the last recorded audio.
+Press during play to play the previously recorded memory block.
+Each subsequent press of the PLAY Key begins playing the next previously recorded block. - 20 INTR COM Pressing selects/deselects the pilot/copilot intercom on both audio panels. - (21) CABIN Pressing activates/deactivates two-way communication between pilot/copilot and passengers. - 22 ICS Knob Turn to adjust intercom volume or squelch.
 Press to switch between volume and squelch control as indicated by the 'VOL' or 'SQ' being illuminated.
 The MAN SQ Key must be selected to allow squelch adjustment. - (23) MSTR Knob The Master Volume Control adjusts volume for the blended NAV, COM, and intercom audio. - (24) Reversionary Mode Button Pressing manually selects Reversionary Mode.